bazel-contrib/publish-to-bcr/e2e/fixtures/multi-module/README.md

-Ruleset repo that has multiple `moduleRoots` configured.
+Ruleset repo that has multiple `moduleRoots` configured and a shared release archive.